Get Career Info on Being a Zoo Director

 A zoo director must usually have at least a four-year undergraduate degree in zoology, wildlife biology, animal science, or another closely related field.
 Many directors hold advanced training above and beyond an undergraduate degree, having pursued either a Master’s degree or a Ph.D. in a relevant field.

-Significant managerial experience, business training, financial management skills, and communications skills are also necessary qualifications for a zoo director.
+Significant managerial experience, business training, financial management skills, and communication skills are also necessary qualifications for a zoo director.
 Many zoo director job postings specify that they desire applicants that have between five and ten years of experience working in a senior management role.
 Most zoo directors work their way up through the zoo hierarchy, often becoming a curator or working in a departmental director position before becoming the general director.
 As a result, hands-on experience working with animals is critical to becoming a zoo director.

 Zoo directors must also be very familiar with all U.S. Department of Agriculture (USDA) and Association of Zoos & Aquariums (AZA) guidelines that govern their facility’s operation and the humane care of the collection’s animals.
 The director must ensure that their institution is in compliance with all federal, state, and local regulations.